marciosenaf/marcio-DEVendas/README.md

 Orgulhosamente de código aberto.

 - #### React-redux:
-Redux is an open source JavaScript library for managing application state.
+Redux is an open source JaScript library for managing appli
+## Deployment to production
+cation state.
 It is most commonly used with libraries like React or Angular to create user interfaces.
 Similar in architecture to Facebook's Flux, it was created by Dan Abramov and Andrew Clark

 - #### React-toastify: